 Additionally, research indicates that the rate of protein synthesis and protein content of zinc-deficient plants are lower than their zinc-neutral counterparts.
 This encourages application rates of zinc as micronutrient to soil and fertilizers, and is thereby, expected to propel the demand in the future.

-Some of the other major players operating in the global agricultural micronutrients market are The Mosaic Company, Coromandel International Limited, Chambal Fertilisers and Chemicals Limited, and Haifa Group.
+The most-significant agricultural micronutrients market players are The Mosaic Company, Yara International ASA, BASF SE, Akzo Nobel N.V., SAPEC, Coromandel International Limited, Chambal Fertilisers and Chemicals Limited, Sinochem Group Co.
+Ltd., Haifa Group, and FMC Corporation.